redawg/eda-demo/README.md

  If this is your first time downloading the OneAgent, go ahead and click the create token button and then save it in a secure place.
 Note if you click Create token again in the future you will be replacing your previous token.
  ![Alt text](<Screenshot from 2023-10-04 22-30-22.png>)

- At this point you're ready to follow the instructions above onto your target node running NGINX.
+ At this point you're ready to follow the instructions above onto your target node running Nginx .
- Reboot your target node running NGINX.
+ Reboot your target node running Nginx .
  Let's move onto the next step.

  2. You've rebooted your target node.
 At this point the Nginx  and OneAgent processes should be running.
 Great!
 Already the OneAgent is discovering what all is running on the host.
-Let's take advantage of that and setup a process monitor for Nginx.
+Let's take advantage of that and setup a process monitor for Nginx .
 >>In this demonstration, we are setting up a Process availability monitoring rule.
-Instructions for how to do that can be  [found here](https://www.dynatrace.com/support/help/platform-modules/infrastructure-monitoring/hosts/monitoring/process-availability) however, I will be providing the steps here for how I set it up to monitor Nginx.
+Instructions for how to do that can be  [found here](https://www.dynatrace.com/support/help/platform-modules/infrastructure-monitoring/hosts/monitoring/process-availability) however, I will be providing the steps here for how I set it up to monitor Nginx .
 >> 1. Log into Dynatrace
 >> 2. Go to settings at the bottom left then Process availability.
 >> 3. Under Process availability click 'Add monitoring rule'
 >> 4. Give the monitor rule name a name (I put Nginx  Host monitor)
 >> 5. Click Add detection rule
 >> 6. Keep 'Select process property' set to Executable
->> 7. For Condition put $contains(nginx)
+>> 7. For Condition put $contains(Nginx )
 >> 8. Save the the setting in the lower left

 ![Alt text](<Screenshot from 2023-10-06 10-35-33.png>)